-Open Source\FOSS Liaison-a designated person who is assigned to receive external Open Source\FOSS inquiresinquiries.
+Open Source FOSS-Liaison - a designated person who is assigned to receive external Open Source FOSS inquires.

-Identified Licenses - a set of FOSS Open Source Software licenses identified as a result of following an appropriate method of identifying Open Source licenses components from which the Supplied Software is comprised that govern the Supplied Software.
+Identified Licenses - a set of FOSS-Open Source Software licenses identified as a result of following an appropriate method of identifying licenses that govern the Supplied Software.